cbordier/axway-open-docs/content/en/docs/central/connect-api-manager/agent-variables.md

 As the Discovery and Traceability agents share many parameters, it is more efficient to use environment variables and reference these parameters, instead of declaring parameters twice.

 To maintain a shareable collection of environment files, one approach is to create an `env_vars` file per environment, which contains simple key value pairs.
-By default agent configuration files are looking for corresponding environment variables before looking on the configuration file property.
-This file can be used for both mode of the agent (binary VS Docker container).
+By default, agent configuration files are looking for corresponding environment variables before looking on the configuration file property.
+This file can be used for both modes of the agent (binary VS Docker container).

 Note that the agent (binary mode) is expecting system environment variables, which you can create based on the `env_vars` file with either this command: `export $(grep -v '^#' env_vars | xargs)` or if you prefer: `set -a && source env_vars && set +a`.